+'''

 pip install --upgrade -r requirements.txt

+'''

-4. Register any new or updated plugins:
+5. Register any new or updated plugins:

+'''

 python setup.py develop

+'''

-5. If there have been changes in the Solr schema (check the Changelog to find out) you need to restart Jetty for the changes to take effect:
+6. If there have been changes in the Solr schema (check the Changelog to find out) you need to restart Jetty for the changes to take effect:

-- 6. If there have been changes in the database schema (check the Changelog to find out) you need to upgrade your database schema. - 7.
+- 7. If there have been changes in the database schema (check the Changelog to find out) you need to upgrade your database schema. - 8.
+If new configuration options have been introduced (check the Changelog to find out) then check whether you need to change them from their default values.
+See Configuration Options for details. - 9.
 Rebuild your search index by running the ckan search-index rebuild command:

+'''

 paster search-index rebuild -r --config=/etc/ckan/default/development.ini

+'''